-- Hand in your project: Deliver five hard copies of your project to the the School of Visual Communication office in Schoonover Center 250, including any required changes as determined by your committee at defense.
+- Hand in your project: Deliver five copies of your project to the School of Visual Communication office in Schoonover Center 250, including any required changes as determined by your committee at your defense.

 For more information, contact your committee chair.